ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests from the account.
 The server returns this account object in a 201 (Created) response, with the account URL in a Location header field.
+The account URL is used as the "kid" value in the JWS authenticating subsequent requests by this account (See {{request-authentication}}).

 ~~~~~~~~~~
 HTTP/1.1 201 Created